Chrysothrix chlorina: Habitat, distribution, and ecology

 Rock overhangs are a typical habitat for C. chlorina.

 Chrysothrix chlorina has a circumboreal distribution.
-It predominantly thrives within the boreal forest zones of Europe, spanning from northern Italy to Scandinavia.
+It predominantly grows within the boreal forest zones of Europe, spanning from northern Italy to Scandinavia.
 Its presence is also noted in the Himalayas and North America, where it favours shaded, dry locales under rock overhangs and crevices.
 On occasion, it extends to mosses and other lichens.
 In eastern North America, it has a northerly distribution, with documented collections reaching as far north as Lake Nipigon, Ontario, and Vermont.
 Additional records indicate occurrences in Macaronesia, Antarctica, and the Russian Arctic.
 A specimen from the Tehri Garhwal district of Uttar Pradesh, India, was collected at an altitude of 3350 m.
+In Nepal, C. chlorina has been reported from 3,100 to 3,200 m elevation in a compilation of published records.

 Chrysothrix chlorina prefers shaded environments and avoids areas with high nitrogen levels, such as near bird colonies.
 Its preference for shaded locations is more so than Lepraria incana, another prevalent dust lichen.
 Although C. chlorina infrequently grows on bark, it opts for the notably acidic trunks of conifers when it does.
 Instances of this lichen on man-made surfaces are rare.
 In Estonia, it is exclusive to ancient forests and is typically found on Norway spruce.
 Consequently, it is proposed as an indicator of prolonged forest continuity in coniferous settings.
 A study in the Suruli watershed of the Southern Western Ghats documented Chrysothrix chlorina on various substrates: bark, rock, wood, leaves, moss, and ground.
 The lichen primarily settles on rocks, especially within protected microenvironments of non-limestone talus and cliff regions.
 Such locales provide adequate illumination, sustain humidity, and offer protection against excessive moisture.

 A novel four-segmented dsRNA virus was detected in Chrysothrix chlorina.
 This virus, named Chrysothrix chrysovirus 1 (CcCV1), is related to those found in the genus Alphachrysovirus, with some phylogenetic similarity to chrysoviruses that occur in filamentous ascomycetous fungi.
 It is one of the first mycoviruses identified from a lichen.
 Marchandiomyces corallinum is a lichenicolous (lichen-dwelling) fungus that has been reported to grow on C. chlorina.

 Evidence suggests that pulvinic acid derivatives serve a protective role for the lichen, deterring specific herbivores and exhibiting antibacterial activity against gram-positive bacteria.